NVIDIA/aistore/docs/python_api.md

          to_provider: str = ProviderAIS) -> str
 ```

-Returns xaction id that can be used later to check the status of the asynchronous operation.
+Returns job ID that can be used later to check the status of the asynchronous operation.

 **Arguments**: